 Magazine Swap table

 Two standing programs are offered at the library.
-One is Readers Group, or Book Club.
-The group meets the first Wednesday of the month at 1:30.
+One is the Readers Group or Book Club.
+The group meets on the first Wednesday of the month at 1:30.
 The group chooses what they read, and the discussions last about 1.5 hours.